Madyshhh/businessbusiness/README.md

-This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

 ## Getting Started

-First, run the development server:
+Create a branch and save this to your pc, so you can open it with VS Code, then in VS Code, open the terminal and run the development server:

 ```bash
 npm run dev